GuildWorks/titech-2023/docs/Adalo1/Adalo1-en.md

 ![bg right h:700px](images/2021-10-22-03-18-32.png)

 ---
--  change the Text named Link 1 to Weihgt Log
+- Let's change the Text named Link 1 to Weihgt Log
 - Leave Link 2 as it is.
 (Use it as a lead-in to the screen you created in the last exercise time)

 ![bg right h:700px](images/2021-10-22-03-28-26.png)

 ---
- make it possible to move from the pet list screen to the pet detail screen.
+Let's make it possible to move from the pet list screen to the pet detail screen.
 - Select the Group that contains the components for the first pet in the Pet List screen, and click ADD ACTION -> Link -> PetDetail

 ![bg right h:450px](images/2021-10-22-03-31-30.png)

 ---
--  check the display on the preview screen.
+- Let's check the display on the preview screen.

 The UI of the pet detail screen is now ready.
 ![bg right h:700px](images/2021-10-22-04-07-06.png)

 ---
 ###### Weight record screen
-- A graph showing the transition of weight is displayed.
+- A graph showing the transition in weight is displayed.
-- You can enter your current weight.
+- You can enter your pet's current weight.
-- You can add weight by pressing the button.
+- You can add your pet's weight by pressing the button

- make this screen
+Let's create this screen
 ![bg right h:700px](images/2021-10-22-16-42-42.png)

 ---